sensu/sensu-docs/content/sensu-go/6.2/web-ui/search.md

 To use the logical AND operator (`&&`) to return checks that include a `linux` subscription and the `slack` handler:

 {{< code text >}}
-linux in check.subscriptions && slack in check.handlers
+"linux" in check.subscriptions && "slack" in check.handlers
 {{< /code >}}

 To return events that include a `windows` check subscription and any email handler:

 {{< code text >}}
-windows in event.check.subscriptions && event.check.handlers matches email
+"windows" in event.check.subscriptions && event.check.handlers matches "email"
 {{< /code >}}

 ## Save a search